Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 >**Display**
 >
->Resolution: set this to your monitor resolution
+>Resolution: set this to your monitor resolution (after this is don't want to touch the resolution in the Morrowind Launcher ever again)
 >
 >Windowed mode: checked
 >
->Borderless window: checked
+>Borderless window: checked (helps alt-tabbing the game)
 >
 >Antialiasing: 8x (or 4x if you are worried about performance)
 >